gopasspw/gopass/docs/backends.md

 The advantage of this backend that it's properly integrated into gopass, has a stable API, stable error handling and only the features we absolutely need.
 This makes it very easy to setup, use and support.
-The big drawback is that it didn't receive any of the scrunity and peer review that GPG got.
+The big drawback is that it didn't receive any of the scrutiny and peer review that GPG got.
 And since it's very easy to make dangerous mistakes when dealing with cryptography - even when it's only using existing building blocks - we're a little wary to recommend it for broader use.